dennisclemente/Flashcard-Generator/README.md

 _"... was the first president of the United States."_

+This forces users to remember the important part of a sentence, and is [a common device in educational applications](https://en.wikipedia.org/wiki/Cloze_test).

 The flash card is built in three parts:

 1. The **full text**.
 This is the entire sentence users need to remember:  _"George Washington was the first president of the United States."_